Blender 2.8 quick tip: Isolated mode?

 If you don't have any way to isolate that object from the rest, you will have a hard time trying to visualize the changes.

-Luckily for us, we have a simple way to isolate selections in Blender 2.8.
-The trick is you use two shortcuts:
+Luckily for us, we have a simple way to isolate selections in Blender 2.8 (also works with version 2.9).
+The trick is you use a simple shortcut:

 That will become a massive help for projects where you have hundreds of objects and want to edit or manipulate just one.